optimobile/coai-dashboard/docs/USER_JOURNEYS.md

-# COAI Platform - User Journeys & System Architecture
+# CSOAI Platform - User Journeys & System Architecture

 ## Executive Summary

-COAI serves as the **compliance infrastructure layer** between three key stakeholders in the AI safety ecosystem.
+CSOAI serves as the **compliance infrastructure layer** between three key stakeholders in the AI safety ecosystem.
 This document outlines how each stakeholder interacts with the platform and how the system creates value through the SOAI-PDCA continuous improvement loop.

 ---